-We have been serving the community of Swindon and the surrounding area for more than thirty years.
+We have been serving the community of Swindon and the surrounding area for more than forty years.

 Our presence as a hospice in your community is thanks to the determination of our founder, the Reverend Derryck Evans, and those who shared his vision to see the kind of care pioneered by Dame Cicely Saunders at St Christopher’s Hospice in south London made available here.